Credit and Liquidity Programs and the Balance Sheet

 American International Group

 On September 16, 2008, the Federal Reserve announced that it would lend to American International Group, Inc., (AIG) to provide AIG with the time and flexibility to execute a value-maximizing strategic plan.
 Initially, the FRBNY extended an $85 billion line of credit to the company.
 On October 8, 2008, the FRBNY was authorized to extend credit to certain AIG subsidiaries against a range of securities.
-The terms of these transactions are disclosed on this website.
-The credit extended to AIG under both of these programs is presented in table 1 of the H.4.1 and included in "Other loans" loans in tables 8 and 9.
+The terms of these transactions are disclosed on the FRBNY website.

 - Statement by the Federal Reserve Bank of New York Regarding AIG Transaction